Carroll D. Osburn: Academic career

 From 1973 to 1983, Osburn served as Professor of Greek and New Testament at Harding School of Theology.
 To students primarily from Churches of Christ for whom the use of scripture was dogmatic proof-texting, Osburn emphasized literary and historical controls to biblical interpretation.
 Eugene Nida encouraged him to serve as translation consultant for Bible translators among pre-literate people.
 Utilizing discourse analysis, Osburn conducted numerous short-term, one book workshops for translators in Central and South America in the 1970s and 1980s.
 He also developed sensitivity to humanitarian needs in the Developing World.
 Adding discourse analysis to literary and historical method led to Greek classes formerly of five or six numbering fifty or sixty.
 He became a popular speaker at seminars and retreats in the U.S. and around the world.
 In 1980, he was visiting professor at the University of St. Andrews, and in 1983, was named “Educator of the Year” by 20th Century Christian.

 Osburn became Distinguished Professor of New Testament at Pepperdine University 1983–1987.
-Urged by Kurt Åland, Matthew Black, and Bruce Metzger, he concentrated attention on ancient manuscripts underlying the Greek New Testament, and chaired the New Testament Textual Criticism Section of the Society of Biblical Literature 1984–90.
+Urged by Kurt Aland, Matthew Black, and Bruce Metzger, he concentrated attention on ancient manuscripts underlying the Greek New Testament, and chaired the New Testament Textual Criticism Section of the Society of Biblical Literature 1984–90.

 In 1987, Osburn was invited to Abilene Christian University, where he was Carmichel-Walling Distinguished Professor of New Testament Language and Literature until 2004.
 He was named “Honors Professor of the Year” in 1992 and 1996, and was Chair of the Faculty Senate in 1999–2000.
 He was on the Steering Committee of the International Greek New Testament Project on John (Birmingham, England) and co-editor of Acts of the Apostles in Novum Testamentum Graecum Editio Critica Maior (Institüt für neutestamentliche Textforschung; Münster, Germany) until 2004.
 He was visiting professor at the American School of Classical Studies in Athens in 1989, at Universität Münster in 2003, and at Claremont School of Theology in 2008.
 He did archaeological work with Hebrew University of Jerusalem at the Philistine city of Ekron [Tel Miqne] in 1993.
 In 2004, he published The Text of the Apostolos in Epiphanius of Salamis.
 Osburn was invited frequently to lecture at universities in Europe, Canada, Africa, and South America.
 He was a member of Association Internationale d’Études Patristiques and continues membership in Studiorum Novi Testamenti Societas.